 That night we stayed with a local family in their home in Hemjakot.
 I loved this stay as they had a ton of baby goats we got to play with.

-The Ghandruk trek could be done in three days, but we extended it in four.
-The last day was an easy three-hour descent to Phedi where we caught a bus back to Pokhara in time for a well-deserved lunch.
+The Ghandruk trek could be done in three days, but we extended it to four.
+The last day was an easy three-hour descent to Phedi, where we caught a bus back to Pokhara in time for a well-deserved lunch.